viklund/courses/ngsintro/1604/labs/chipseq.md

 You can change the signal display mode in the tracks in the left hand side panel.
 Right click in the bam file track, select from the menu "display" - squishy; "color by" - read strand and "group by" - read strand.

 Is the read distribution in the peaks (bam file tracks) consistent with the expected bimodal distribution?
-Are there genes are associated with the detected peaks?
+Are the detected peaks associated with annotated genes?

 [//]: #